jonisavo/uicomponents/README.md

         _counterService.Count = 42;

         var component = _testBed.CreateComponent();
+        // UIComponents start their initialization when they are first attached to a panel.
+        // We can force the initialization by calling Initialize() manually. component.Initialize();
-        // Wait until the component has loaded. yield return component.WaitForInitializationEnumerator();
+        // Wait until the component's assets have been loaded. yield return component.WaitForInitializationEnumerator();
         Assert.That(component.CountLabel.text, Is.EqualTo("42"));
     }